mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 #### 27:09

 But this unmanifested karma is not something “weak” or “strong.”
 It’s not [some kind of] “sin.”
 It’s not original sin; it’s not some original weakness or some original strength.
 This unmanifested karma is characterized by what in Buddhism is called *neutral nature*.
-Perfectly neutral nature: [there is no way] to put a certain label on this unmanifested karma, which is called good or bad, right or wrong.
+Perfectly neutral nature: [there is no way] to put a certain label on this unmanifested karma which is called good or bad, right or wrong.
 [It is] completely beyond the moral sense.

 [In Japanese,] we say *mufuku-muki*. *Mu* is “nothing”; *fuku* means “covered.” *Covered* means covered with moral sense: good or bad, right or wrong – or neutral, that is also *covered*.
 So *mufuku* means *no cover*, completely nothing to cover.
 And also *muki* means *neutral*.
-That neutral sense [of *muki*] is part of moral sense, but *mufuku* is completely “no cover”, so this *neutral nature* is the pure sense of the neutral nature of morality.
+That neutral sense [of *muki*] is part of moral sense, but *mufuku* is completely “no cover,” so this *neutral nature* is the pure sense of the neutral nature of morality.
 That is *unmanifested karma*.

-If it is true, if we have carried this unmanifested karma from the beginningless past, then everybody has carried unmanifested karma from the beginningless past in that way.
+If we have carried this unmanifested karma from the beginningless past, then everybody has carried unmanifested karma from the beginningless past in that way.
 That is what is called *human being*, that is what is called *this table*, et cetera.
 If it is true, why is it that we have *different* karma?
 You are different from me: you are American, I am Japanese.
 Why is it that we have to have a different type of karma?
 This is a big question.

-This question is really closely related with the neutral nature of morality which unmanifested karma has.
-That perfect neutral nature of morality means you simply cannot put a certain moral label on that unmanifested karma – good, bad, or even neutral.
+This question is closely related with the neutral nature of morality which unmanifested karma has.
+The perfect neutral nature of morality means you simply cannot put a certain moral label on that unmanifested karma – good, bad, or even neutral.
 I don’t know any word for that, that’s why I use [the term] *neutral nature*.
-But [it’s] completely nothing; you simply cannot put any label on it.
+But completely nothing; you simply cannot put any label on it.
 This is unmanifested karma.

 But how is it we create a different world?
 In Buddhism, we say *interdependent co-origination*; this is also a very important teaching for us.
 If you don’t understand this, pay careful attention to your reality, your life, every day.
 Very naturally, you will understand.

 What is *existence*?
 Existence is a form of *being* created by countless number of elements.
 It is not created by some particular person or being, or other beings.
 In Buddhism, *existence* is that which is produced by countless number of elemental conditions.

-I told you before about smoking cigarettes.
+I told you before a little about smoking cigarettes.
 Forget it; you understand that.
 But the first question is, why is it I started to smoke?
 I don’t know.
 I have a reason: because I wanted to help my father.
-But this is *my* reason; I try to “justify” my life. *[He chuckles.]* Why did I smoke?
-Because I wanted to help my father.
+But this is *my* reason; I try to justify my life. *[He chuckles.]* “Why do you smoke?”
+“Because I want to help my father.”
 But this is nothing but justifying my life.
-But see more deeply: *why*?
-Well, finally I can say, maybe I have smoked from the beginningless past, because I have done it in that way for many, many years.
-And then, I started to smoke.
+See more deeply: *why*?
+Well, finally I can say, maybe I have smoked since the beginningless past.
+Because I have done it in that way for many, many years; and then, I started to smoke.
 Maybe so.

 For instance, why do you have breakfast?
 Why do you have to go to sleep?
 Do you know why?
 Of course, you can explain.
-But that explanation is just an intellectual explanation, biologically, whatever it is.
-Strictly speaking, finally, see more deeply: *why*?
-Finally you can say, “Well, I have a custom of sleeping at night, for many, many years.”
+But that explanation is just an intellectual explanation – biologically, whatever it is.
+Strictly speaking, see more deeply: *why*?
+Finally you can say, “Well, I have a custom of sleeping at night for many, many years.”

 If you say, “No, you should work at night” – of course, maybe you can work at night.
 One of my friends always worked at night from eleven to seven.
 So he was very accustomed to being awake all night.
-But still he had a problem [...]
+But still he had a problem. [...]
 Of course, you can sleep in the daytime, but that sleeping is not exactly the same as sleeping at night.
 So, still exhaustion is there, a different feeling is there.

 Anyway, that’s why finally we have a custom like this, we have a habit.
 We have had a habit in that way for many, many years.
 That’s why we have breakfast, or why we sleep at night.
 So this is very natural.
 Finally, you can say so.

-The question is, what is this custom that makes you sleep at night?
+The question is, this custom makes you sleep at night now, but what is this custom?
 This is *unmanifested karma*.
 We have done [it] for many, many years.

+#### 37:37

 And also, this *unmanifested karma* is always stored in your body and mind.
-It’s really a “good boy.”
+It’s exactly a “good boy.”
 [It does] nothing to interrupt your life; it’s always in your life as unmanifested karma, it doesn’t appear.
 If it doesn’t appear on the surface, well, no one knows, and you don’t know either – so it doesn’t bother [anyone].
 That is what is called *neutral nature*; completely neutral.

-#### 38:30

-But, sometimes [unmanifested karma] *happens*, it comes up.
+But, sometimes it *happens*, it’s coming up.

 So in other words, your body and mind is a big storage.
 You store lots of “goods”: good karmas, evil karmas, neutral karmas are stored there.
 And the “door” of storage is completely closed.
 No one knows how to open that door.
 Even the gods, even divinity doesn’t know how to open it.
 Only one thing knows how to open that door: that is what is called *time and occasion and conditions*.
 When the time is right, conditions are arranged, the door immediately opens.
 And then, a bubble comes up.

 That’s why you don’t know.
 For instance, smoking cigarettes.
 You know pretty well intellectually that you should stop it: “Yes, I know.”
 But you cannot stop, because you smoked.
 Again, *why*?
 Your will?
 No, not by your will.
 By one of the certain consciousnesses?
 No. Instinct?
 No. Your friends?
 No. Completely there is a very simple reason: there is a time, there is an occasion, there are conditions, and then all are arranged and ripe.
 And then, you smoke.
 That’s all.

-And also, that time and occasion and conditions are really closely related with the karma you did in the past.
-You left something like an impression remaining behind your actions.
+And also, that time and occasion and conditions are really closely related with the karma you did in the past, and you left something like an impression remaining behind your actions.
 That is called *unmanifested karma*.
 That is “stored”; and then, it comes up.

 That’s why, very naturally, in our present life you can see different lifestyles, different types of human life.

-Broadly speaking, if you say *karma*, karma is with you, and also karma is completely *beyond* human control.
+Broadly speaking, if you say *karma*, karma is with you, and also karma is completely beyond human control.
 At that time everyone is the same, all human beings are exactly the same.
+What is the point?
 Everyone has the same karma: that is *ignorance*, *avidyā*. *Affliction*; *suffering*.
 And then we are doomed not to know exactly what the truth is.
 This is the very universal nature of the human world, which is called *dualism*, the dualistic world.

 But in the dualistic world, there are different types of human life; that is what is called *individual karma*.
 We have individual karma.
 How do we create this individual karma?
 Because you have done [so] for many, many years.
 And then, you have breakfast now.
 Why?
-Because we have had that custom for many, many years, and then when the time and conditions are arranged exactly, you want to have breakfast. [...]
+Because we have had [a] custom for many, many years, and then when the time and conditions are arranged exactly, you want to have breakfast.

 This unmanifested karma is really stored individual life.
 If the door of the storage doesn’t open, you are exactly the same person as others.
 But when this door of the storage is open, it’s different.

-Different types of individual life is really action, every day.
+So different types of individual life are really action, every day.
 For instance, I sit like this, and even though all of you sit in the same posture – it’s different!
 Don’t you think so?
-Or even though you gassho, or even though you smile, it’s different, your smile is different.
-How wide do you smile?
-When I went to a conference in Chicago, after the lecture at the fraternity, one of the students asked me, “Why do you have your mouth just like this?” *[Laughter.]* Wow!
-I didn’t notice that!
-So I just sat down like this.
-And then people asked me, “Why do you have your mouth closed like that?”
+Or even though you gassho, or even though you smile, that’s different.
+Your smile is different.

+Why do you smile in that way?
+When I went to a conference in Chicago, after a lecture I sat down at the fraternity.
+One of the students asked me, “Why do you have your mouth just like this?” *[Laughter.]* Wow!
+I didn’t notice that.
+So I just sat down like this, and then people asked me, “Why do you have your mouth closed like that?”
 So I said, “Why were you born in this world as an American?” *[Lots of laughter.]*

 This is unmanifested karma.
 When the unmanifested karma appears, it is really your action, daily action.
 When you do...